hhp09/Popular-Headlines/README.md

 # Popular Headlines
 Bootstrapped with React and Node.js
 This app mainly serves as a quick demonstration of my React skills.
-It requires further
+Future updates to be rolled out!

 ## Usage
 Fork and download this repository, and conduct the following steps to run it locally on your machine: